DEGENERATIVE SCOLIOSIS

 Physical Therapy and Exercise

-The goals of physical therapy are to help
+The goal of physical therapy is to help

 • learn ways to manage the symptoms of the condition